donosaur/games/README.md

 ## Goals

 #### Personal
-1. Create a site/portfolio of ~very~ basic games using javascript
+1. Create a site/portfolio of /~very/~ basic games using javascript
 2. Create a repository I can add new content as my skills improve, even after this class period ends
 3. Test the waters of game design